 The Arbonne website lists this contact number: 949-770-2610.

 How Does Arbonne Taste?

-For this taste test, I used chocolate flavor.
+For this taste test, I used the chocolate flavor.
 When I tasted the dry powder, I could taste the chocolate flavor.
-The directions say to mix 1 packet with 9 oz of cold water and shake vigorously.
-I mixed 9 oz of cold water with 1 packet and blended them together in my Vitamix.
+The directions say to mix one packet with 9 oz of cold water and shake vigorously.
+I mixed 9 oz of cold water with one packet and blended them together in a Vitamix.
 I liked the taste.
-It wasn't too liquidity and it wasn't too thick.
+It wasn't too liquidity, and it wasn't too thick.
 It was right in the middle.

 The picture shows what it looks like when mixed.

-There was a faint chocolate taste which was not overpowering.
-There was a bit of an aftertaste but It was not unpleasant and it didn't last long.
+There was a faint chocolate taste that was not overpowering.
+There was a bit of an aftertaste, but It was not unpleasant, and it didn't last long.

-I drank some of the shake and put the rest in the refrigerator for a couple of hours.
-When I returned, I noticed that the shake had developed a foam layer on top of it which added to the thickness when I drank the rest of it.
+I drank some of the shakes and put the rest in the refrigerator for a couple of hours.
+When I returned, I noticed that the shake had developed a foam layer on top of it, which added to the thickness when I drank the rest of it.
 I kind of liked it foam.
 Even when it was at room temperature, I admit, I liked the taste.

 Arbonne Essentials Side Effects

-I think if you are healthy, Arbonne Essentials shake is safe.
+I think if you are healthy, the Arbonne Essentials shake is safe.
 I'm not aware of any odd side effects occurring from using the product.
-That said talk to your doctor if any of this applies to you.
+That said, talk to your doctor if any of this applies to you.